plotly/plotly.py-docs/python/box-plots.md

 ## Box plot with go.Box

-When data are not available as tidy dataframes, it is also possible to use the more generic `go.Box` function from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Box` function from `plotly.graph_objects`.
 All available options for `go.Box` are described in the reference page https://plot.ly/python/reference/#box.

 ### Basic Box Plot ###